Music Director Timothy Muffitt

 Recently appointed Associate Conductor of the Baton Rouge Symphony Orchestra, David Torns continues to be recognized for his vibrant personality, musical depth, and his ability to communicate an infectious joy for music to both musicians and audiences alike.

 Mr. Torns also holds the post of Principal Pops Conductor of the Baton Rouge Symphony Orchestra.
-He has collaborated with pops artists such as the Wicked Divas, Spectrum Motown, Ana Andricain, Classical Mystery Tour, Doug LaBrecque, Debbie Gravitte, and Christiane Noll.
-He recently collaborated with American Idol finalists Haley Scarnato, Matt Giraud, and LaKisha Jones.
+He has collaborated with pops artists such as the Wicked Divas, Spectrum Motown, Classical Mystery Tour, Doug LaBrecque, Debbie Gravitte, Christiane Noll, and Hugh Panaro.
+He recently collaborated with Grammy Award winning jazz vocalist Dianne Reeves, and American Idol finalists Haley Scarnato, Matt Giraud, and LaKisha Jones.

-Mr. Torns has worked with the Omaha Symphony, Baltimore Chamber Orchestra, Astoria Symphony, Louisiana Philharmonic Orchestra, and Acadiana Symphony Orchestra among others.
+Mr. Torns has worked with the Lansing Symphony, Omaha Symphony, Baltimore Chamber Orchestra, Astoria Symphony, Louisiana Philharmonic Orchestra, and Acadiana Symphony Orchestra among others.

 As Music Director of the Louisiana Youth Orchestras, he is a passionate promoter of music education.
 Mr. Torns has appeared in concert with student orchestras throughout the United States including the Vanderbilt University Symphony, Nashville Youth Symphony, West Virginia University Symphony, the North Carolina School for the Arts “Musica Piccola” Orchestra, and the Greater New Orleans Youth Orchestra.
 He conducted the 2013 All-Southern California Honor Orchestra.
 Mr. Torns designs and implements engaging educational concerts reaching over 10,000 students each year.